 Importance of Carbon Footprint

 Growing public awareness about climate change and global warming has resulted in an increasing interest in carbon footprinting.
 The global community now recognizes the need to reduce greenhouse gas emissions to mitigate climate change.
-The most popular methods to reduce carbon footprint include the use of alternative energy, reforestation, waste reduction and energy efficiency.
+The most popular methods to reduce carbon footprint include the use of alternative energy, reforestation, waste reduction, energy efficiency and spending lesser time on the internet.
 Population, economic output, primary energy mix and carbon intensity are the major parameters in determining the carbon footprint of a particular country.

 Kinds of Carbon Footprint